wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 3.3.4 =
+* Fixed bug that caused malformed URLs to be sent to scanning server which caused errors on some installations.
+* Fixed issue that caused scans to "hang" or stall on larger sites during "Analyzing" phase when we hash files.
+Sites of arbitrary size can now be scanned.
+* Fixed issue that caused "plugin generated X characters of unexpected output" error during install or upgrade.

 = 3.3.3 =
 * Fixed errors caused by ini_set being disabled on certain servers.
 * Removed error logging messages in certain cases because some badly configured hosts write these errors to the web browser.